-Being lucky enough to have peach trees in your yard somewhere is a real treat.
-If you take care of them well, then you’re going to be able to enjoy delicious peaches every single year.
+Being lucky enough to have peach trees in your yard is a real treat.
+If you take care of them well, you’re going to be able to enjoy delicious peaches every year.

-You likely love your peach trees quite a bit, but it’ll be quite a shock if you walk outside one day and discover that the leaves of your trees have turned red.
+You likely love your peach trees quite a bit, but it’ll be quite a shock if you walk outside one day and discover that the leaves have turned red.

-Why would peach tree leaves turn red and is this an indication that something is seriously wrong?
-Read on to learn more about what red peach tree leaves mean as well as what you need to do.
+What can cause this, and is it an indication that something is seriously wrong?
+Read on to learn more about what this mean as well as what you need to do.

 1 – It Might Be Trying to Go Dormant